 Full Virtualization

-It provides virtualization without modifying the guest OS.
-It relies on techniques, such as binary translation (BT) to trap and virtualize the execution of certain sensitive and non-virtualazable instructions.
+(BT) to trap and virtualize the execution of certain sensitive and non-virtualazable instructions.
 With this approach, the critical instructions are discovered (statically or dynamically at runtime) and replaced with traps into the VMM that are to be emulated in software.

-VMware did the first implementation (in 1998) of this technique that can virtualize any x86 operating system.
+did the first implementation (in 1998) of this technique that can virtualize any x86 operating system.
 In brief, VMWare made use of binary translation and direct execution which involves translating kernel code to replace non-virtualazable instructions with new sequences of instructions that have the intended effect on the virtual hardware.
 Meanwhile, user level code is directly executed on the processor for high performance virtualization.

 Paravirtualization (PV)

 Under this technique the guest kernel is modified to run on the VMM.
 In other terms, the guest kernel knows that it's been virtualized.
 The privileged instructions that are supposed to run in ring 0 have been replaced with calls known as hypercalls, which talk to the VMM.
 The hypercalls invoke the VMM to perform the task on behalf of the guest kernel.
 As the guest kernel has the ability to communicate directly with the VMM via hypercalls, this technique results in greater performance compared to full virtualization.
 However, this requires specialized guest kernel which is aware of paravirtualization technique and come with needed software support, in addition to that, PV will only work if the guest OS can actually be modified, which is obviously not always the case (proprietary OS), as a consequence, paravirtualization could results on poor compatibly and support for legacy OSs.
-A leading paravirtualization system is Xen.
+A leading paravirtualization system is Xen

 Hardware assisted virtualization (HVM)

 Even though full virtualization and paravirtualization managed to solve the problem of the non classical virtualization of x86, those techniques were like workarounds, due to the performance overhead, compatibility and complexity in designing and maintaining such VMMs.
 For this reason, Intel and AMD had to design an efficient virtualization platform which fix the root issues and prevented x86 from being classically virtualazable.
 In 2005, both leading chip manufacturers have rolled out hardware virtualization support for their processors.
-Intel calls its Virtualization Technology (VT), AMD calls it Secure Virtual Machine (SVM).
-The idea behind these is to extend the x86 ISA with new instructions and create a new mode where the VMM will be more privileged, you can think of it as ring -1 above ring 0, allowing the OS to stay where it expects to be and catching attempts to access the hardware directly.
-In implementation, more than one ring is added, but the important thing is that there is an extra privilege mode where a hypervisor can trap and emulate operations that would previously have silently failed.
-Currently, all modern hypervisors (Xen, KVM, HyperV, ...) uses mainly HVM.
+Intel calls its Virtualization Technology (VT)

-Consider that a hybrid virtualization is common nowadays, for example instead of running HVM for CPU virtualization and emulating IO devices (with Qemu), it would be more performance-wise to use paravirtualization for IO devices virtualization because it can use lightweight interfaces to devices, rather than relying on emulated hardware.
+), it would be more performance-wise to use paravirtualization for IO devices virtualization because it can use lightweight interfaces to devices, rather than relying on emulated hardware.
 We will get into this in later chapters.

 Type of Hypervisors